KartikPadmanabhan/UnixWrangler/Unix-Cut-Command.md

 l
 ```

-The above cut command prints the fourth character in each line of the file.
+#### The above cut command prints the fourth character in each line of the file.
 You can print more than one character at a time by specifying the character positions in a comma separated list as shown in the below example
 ```
 >> cut -c4,6 file.txt
 xo
 ui
 ln
 ```
-This command prints the fourth and sixth character in each line.
+#### This command prints the fourth and sixth character in each line.

-2.Write a unix/linux cut command to print characters by range?
+### Write a unix/linux cut command to print characters by range?

-You can print a range of characters in a line by specifying the start and end position of the characters.
+####You can print a range of characters in a line by specifying the start and end position of the characters.
 ```
 >> cut -c4-7 file.txt
 x or